Pranav-Rama/M2-Robotics-Project/Readme.md

 - 3) roslaunch costa_cafe_navigation keyboard_control.launch

 ## How to create a mapping program launches to map the environment<br>
 _Objective_: Create mapping launches, and map the whole environment.
-You have to finish with a clean map of the full cafeteria.
-Setup the launch to be able to localize the Turtlebot3 robot.<br>
+To setup the launch file to be able to localize the Turtlebot3 robot.<br>
 <!--Put Your content-->
 <p align="justify"> <strong>Mapping</strong>: